-If you notice unexplained loss of acuity in the center of your visual field, you may be experiencing classic signs of eye pressure problems.
+If you notice an unexplained loss of acuity in the center of your visual field, you may be experiencing classic signs of eye pressure problems.
 The amount of pressure within the eye – called intraocular pressure – is an important factor in overall eye health.

 For the eyes to stay healthy, pressure must be neither too high nor too low.

-Unfortunately, pressure within the eyes can change suddenly and for reasons that are not always obvious.
-One of the best-known complications of an eye pressure change is glaucoma, which is characterized by damage to the optic nerve caused by high pressure.
+Unfortunately, the pressure within the eyes can change suddenly and for reasons that are not always obvious.
+One of the best-known complications of eye pressure change is glaucoma, which is characterized by damage to the optic nerve caused by high pressure.

 When pressure is too low, it is referred to as hypotony.

 What Are the Causes of Low Eye Pressure?

 Hypotony can appear in one or both eyes.
 When only one eye is affected, the most likely issue is recent trauma to the eye, including surgery.
 Incisions may cause leakage, which temporarily lowers pressure until the wound is completely healed.

 If there is no obvious insult to the affected eye, retinal detachment may be occurring.
 Likewise, there’s a chance the eye is inflamed – from internal injuries, infection or other sources.
 Systemic causes should be investigated.